Xeverous/the_website/website/pages/cpp/tutorials/beginner/ya_exceptions/zz_meta/meta.rst

 Exceptions are mostly disabled for these reasons:

-- They take a lot of time to process with no predictability or any guuarantees.
+- They take a lot of time to process with no predictability or any guarantees.
 - They take a lot of space in binary code - additional data has to be embedded in the executable to enable their support (problematic in embedded systems).
 - They are weakly supported on rarer architectures.
 - They prevent some optimizations (without them, everything is :cch:`noexcept`).